hello@mejocare.com

 Anterior lamellar keratoplasty

-• It involves replacing the outer layer of the cornea with the healthy one which is mostly used for patients with keratoconus and scarring of the uppermost layers of the cornea.
+• It involves replacing the outer layer of the cornea with a healthy one which is mostly used for patients with keratoconus and scarring of the uppermost layers of the cornea.

 Penetrating keratoplasty

-• It helps to replace the entire cornea with a healthy one which is preferred for patients with opaque cornea layers.
+• It helps to replace the entire cornea with a healthy one, which is preferred for patients with opaque corneal layers.

 Keratoprosthesis

-• It involves replacing the entire cornea with an artificial cornea which is used when a cornea is so severely damaged that can’t be repaired.
+• It involves replacing the entire cornea with an artificial cornea, which is used when a cornea is so severely damaged that it can’t be repaired.

 Factors Affecting the Cost of Corneal Transplant in India